rbiswas4/Cadence/doc/WhitePaperDiscussion.md

 The last two goals, classification and intrinsic brightness determination of SN Ia required for cosmology may have different cadence requirements for optimization.

+### Previous Studies

+Based on previous simulation studies based on older versions of OpSims, the WFD  proposal has yielded few SN of useful quality.
+These studies have not looked into regions of overlap between field pointings (and doing so with and without dithers) is an important aspect of this study.

 ## Requirement for these goals

 * High precision calibrated flux measurement of mulitband supernova light curve
-* Good temporal and wavelength (ie number of filters) sampling of the light curve
+* 'Good' temporal and wavelength (ie. number of filters) sampling of the light curve of each supernova.
+The sampling over multiple filters is useful as determination of SNIa intrinsic brightness strongly depends on multi-band information to determine a color like quantity at a particular phase.

+We note that while a qualitative intuitive understanding of 'good sampling' exists (see below), we do not have a quantitative understanding of how the lack of such sampling degrades information.
+Outlining and carrying out such investigations should be an important part of this whitepaper.

 ## Observing Strategy Characteristics

 * Should have large number of epochs